hweifluids/Py3DFTLE-Doc/source/5_gui.rst

 Important Notes and Limits
 --------------------------

-- The GUI is a front end to the native CUDA solver only; the legacy Python GUI is not the active mainline path.
+- The GUI is a front end to the native CUDA solver.
 - The GUI does not create missing input or output folders automatically; they should exist before a run is started.
-- The GUI-side result viewer can open ``.vtk`` files, but the solver input workflow itself still expects a folder of qualified legacy ``.vtk`` frames as described in :ref:`input`.
+- The GUI-side result viewer can open ``.vtk`` files, but the solver input workflow itself still expects a folder of qualified ``.vtk`` frames as described in :ref:`input`.
 - Interactive plotting through ``if_visual`` is not the mainline command-solver workflow.
 Result inspection is expected to happen through the embedded viewer or an external post-processor.
 - The embedded viewer is intentionally lightweight.
 For more advanced clipping, transfer functions,